Frequently Asked Questions

 Four watercourses were identified and corresponding streamside protection and enhancement areas (SPEA) were outlined by Stantec, the Qualified Environmental Professional (QEP).

-Watercourse 2 in the centre of the property – 10 metres
+• Watercourse 2 (centre of property): 10 metres

 Indigenous consultation was one of six principles that guided the design and sustainability practices on site.